Big Pink

-Big Pink is a house in West Saugerties, New York, which was the location where Bob Dylan and The Band recorded The Basement Tapes, and The Band wrote their album Music from Big Pink.
+Big Pink is a house in West Saugerties, New York, which was the location where Bob Dylan and the Band recorded The Basement Tapes, and the Band wrote parts of their album Music from Big Pink.

 The house

 The house is located at 56 Parnassus Lane (formerly 2188 Stoll Road).
 The house was built by Ottmar Gramms, who bought the land in 1952.

 The house was newly built when Rick Danko, then part of Bob Dylan's backing band, found it as a rental in 1967, after the cancellation of Dylan's tour due to his 1966 motorcycle crash.
 Dylan was living at the time in nearby Woodstock.
 Danko moved into the house along with bandmates Garth Hudson and Richard Manuel in February 1967.
 The house became known locally as "Big Pink" for its pink siding.

 The Basement Tapes

-In early 1967, Bob Dylan and the musicians who would later become The Band began to record together, initially in the "Red Room" at Dylan's house, Hi Lo Ha, in the Byrdcliffe area of Woodstock.
+In early 1967, Bob Dylan and the musicians who would later become the Band began to record together, initially in the "Red Room" at Dylan's house, Hi Lo Ha, in the Byrdcliffe area of Woodstock.

 In June, these sessions moved to the basement of Big Pink, where Hudson set up a recording space using two stereo mixers and a tape recorder borrowed from Dylan's manager Albert Grossman, as well as a set of microphones on loan from folk trio Peter, Paul and Mary.

-During June-October 1967, Dylan and The Band recorded a huge number of cover songs and original Dylan material in the basement.
-In the process, The Band began to develop their distinctive sound for the first time.
+During June-October 1967, Dylan and the Band recorded a huge number of cover songs and original Dylan material in the basement.
+In the process, the Band began to develop their distinctive sound for the first time.
 These sessions ended in October 1967, with Levon Helm having rejoined the group by that time.

 The recordings were not commercially released at the time, but attracted attention through a demo circulated amongst recording artists by Dylan's publishing company Dwarf Music, and through bootlegs such as Great White Wonder.
 Several songs from the sessions were taken up by other performers, starting with Peter, Paul and Mary's cover of "Too Much of Nothing" which reached number 35 on the Billboard chart in late 1967.

 Some of the basement recordings were eventually officially released in 1975, as The Basement Tapes, while the full set of recordings was released in 2014 as The Bootleg Series Vol. 11: The Basement Tapes Complete.